sahasatvik/PrimeUtils/README.md

     sys		0m0.048s
     ````

 * `ArgHandler` is a small program to simplify the interpretation of command line arguments.
-Implementing it is as
+Implementing it is
-simple as creating a "switch table", which declares all switches to be used and passing this, along with the `args[]`
+as simple as creating a "switch table" (which declares all switches to be used) and passing this, along with the
-array and the minimum number of arguments (excluding switches) to it's constructor.
-After `ArgHandler` processes the data,
+arguments (`args[]`) )array and the minimum number of arguments (excluding switches) to `ArgHandler(String[], String[][], int)`.
-you can query whether a switch is on, pop and push arguments into the queue and detect errors such as missing
+After `ArgHandler` processes the data, you can query whether a switch is on, push and pop arguments into and out of the argument
-arguments, unrecognized options, etc. Check out `ArgHandler.java` to see all of it's features, and explore
+queue and detect errors such as missing arguments, unrecognized options, etc. Explore `ArgHandler.java` to find out all of it's
-`Sieve.java` and `PrimeTest.java` to understand it's implementation.
+features, and check out `Sieve.java` and `PrimeTest.java` to understand it's implementation.